kumaka6/maths_basics/notes.md

 # maths_basics

-This repository contains mathematics basic revision from schoolyourself.org
+This repository contains mathematics basic revision from [schoolyourself.org](https://schoolyourself.org/learn)

-## ALGEBRA

 > addition , subtraction, multiplication , division

     'product' is what we get when multiply numbers.
 3*5 = 15, 15 is the product.